 Decreased cycle time

-Structural integrity of a biologic drug product relies on a gradual, slow drying process which can take a number of days to complete.
-ControLyo allows controlled ice nucleation to happen at warmer temperatures which produces bigger ice crystals with less resistance to mass transfer and also shortens drying time.
+The structural integrity of a biologic drug product relies on a gradual, slow drying process which can take a number of days to complete.
+ControLyo allows controlled ice nucleation to happen at warmer temperatures which produce bigger ice crystals with less resistance to mass transfer and also shorten drying time.

-Previous studies have demonstrated that the primary drying time is reduced by 3% for every 1 °C increase in nucleation temperature .
-In some cases, ControLyo has been shown to decrease the cycle time from 7.5 to 5.5 days which heightens productivity and supplies economic benefits (unpublished data).
+Previous studies have demonstrated that the primary drying time is reduced by 3% for every 1 °C increase in nucleation temperature2 In some cases, ControLyo has been shown to decrease the cycle time from 7.5 to 5.5 days which heightens productivity and supplies economic benefits (unpublished data).